matter-labs/zksync/docs/contract.md

 This deposit creates a **priority request** that is placed in corresponding priority requests mapping and also emits **NewPriorityRequest(opType, pubData, expirationBlock)** event to notify validators that they must include this request to upcoming blocks.
 Complete **PriorityQueue** logic that handles **priority requests** is described in **Priority Requests** section.

-When a validator commits a block which contains a **circuit operation** `deposit`, the corresponding **Deposit onchain operation** is created.
-If the block is verified, this **Deposit onchain operations** are simply discarded.
+When a validator commits a block which contains a **circuit operations** `deposit`, than their count will be added to **priority requests** count for this block.

-If the block is reverted, the funds held by **Deposit onchain operations** are acrued to the owners' **root-chain balances** to make them possible to withdraw. **Deposit onchain operations** are simply discarded.
+If the block is reverted, the funds held by this blocks' **Deposit priority requests** are acrued to the owners' **root-chain balances** to make them possible to withdraw.

 ## Withdrawals